umr-amap/StormR/README.md

 ## Data source
-StormR uses the netcdf file 'IBTrACS.ALL.v04r00.nc' that comes from the [International Best Track Archive for Climate Stewardship](https://www.ncei.noaa.gov/products/international-best-track-archive).
-It let this package get every informations needed to plot, compute and analyze tropical cyclones.
-This data base provides observations every 3 hours of storms and tropical cyclones on the whole world that occured from 1841 to present days (although observations of most recent storms are not available yet).
-Observations are derived from various agencies, nevertheless, this package only supplies observations extracted from the USA agency as it is the one that comes up with the most prolific and reliable data.
-The following lists all the basin names:
+StormR uses the netcdf file 'IBTrACS.ALL.v04r00.nc' from the [International Best Track Archive for Climate Stewardship](https://www.ncei.noaa.gov/products/international-best-track-archive).
+This package extracts the information needed to plot, compute and analyze tropical cyclones from this database.
+The IBTrACS database provides records of storms and tropical cyclones around the world every 3 hours since 1841 (note that data for the most recent storms may not be available yet and that not all storms of the earlier years are captured).
+Recods in the database are derived from various agencies in the USA and uses the following names and abbrevaitions for the world's ocean basins:
 * NA : North Atlantic
 * SA : South Atlantic
 * EP : Eastern North Pacific